 Lifespan of the Hot Water Heater

 Tank water heaters are often less expensive than tankless, but they don’t last as long.
 Tank water heaters have an average life span of 8 to 12 years.
 Tankless hot water heaters can last up to 20 years before they need to be replaced.
 The quality of the hot water heater also plays a role in this, so choose a model from a reputable brand.
-Summit Heating & A/C will go over the options that fit your needs so that you can pick the best one for your home.
+Summit Heating, A/C, Plumbing & Electrical will go over the options that fit your needs so that you can pick the best one for your home.

 Current Hot Water Heater

 If you’re replacing a hot water heater in your home, consider the type and fuel source of the current unit.
 It’s possible to retrofit your home to accommodate a different type of hot water heater or a different fuel source.
 This job will take a little longer than a typical installation.
-Discuss your wishes with Summit Heating & A/C to find out more about what’s possible in your situation.
+Discuss your wishes with Summit Heating, A/C, Plumbing & Electrical to find out more about what’s possible in your situation.

-The team at Summit Heating & A/C can handle a new hot water heater installation as well as repair and maintenance on hot water heaters.
+The team at Summit Heating, A/C, Plumbing & Electrical can handle a new hot water heater installation as well as repair and maintenance on hot water heaters.
 We also take care of other household projects, including plumbing, electrical work, and the installation of HVAC units, heaters, and air conditioners.
-Contact Summit Heating & A/C today to learn more about their services and get your projects scheduled.
+Contact Summit Heating, A/C, Plumbing & Electrical today to learn more about their services and get your projects scheduled.